habanoz/tech-feed/_posts/2025-07-05-llm-training-vs-inference.md

 Using this PMF, it is possible to calculate $P(x_{t+1} \mid x_1,x_2,…,x_t)$ which gives probability of outputting token $x_{t+1}$ given the previous tokens $x_{1:t}$

 An LLM consists of multiple layers of transformers which are bunch of matrices.
-The purpose of the training process is to find values of matrix elements such that the LLM can output PDFs that are close to actual PDFs.
-The purpose of the inference is to produce a PDF for a given input sequence.
+The purpose of the training process is to find values of matrix elements such that the LLM can output PMFs that are close to actual language.

+The purpose of the inference is to produce a PMF for a given input sequence.
+The PMF can be used to sample the next token.

-> Please note that inference does not lead to a text completion.
-Inference only generates one token.
-To achieve a completion, it is necessary to run inference and sample from the pmf multiple times using a specific sampling strategy until a termination condition is met.
-This process is known as decoding.
+> Please note that inference does not yield a text completion.
+Decoding process yields the text completion.
+Decoding process involves multiple inference runs.

 ## Objectives

 During training, massive amounts of text is consumed.
 Training throughput is defined as amount of tokens consumed during training.
-It is important to achieve maximum throughput achievable.
+It is important to achieve maximum throughput possible.
 This ensures high GPU utilization and low total training time.
 Low throughput on the other hand leads to longer training times and higher costs.

 During serving, throughput also matters.
 Serving throughput is defined as amount of tokens produced.
 It is important to have high GPU utilization for cheaper serving.
-Latency is defined as total time waited to obtain a completion text for the given prompt.
+Latency is defined as total time waited to obtain a completion text for the input prompt.

 During serving, requests can be interactive or batch-oriented.
 For interactive requests, latency is very important.